sapegin/grunt-bower-concat/Readme.md

 }
 ```

-Also this Version still supports this field to be a String, but this is deprecated:
+Also this version still supports this field to be a String, but this is deprecated:
-(Deprecated) Type: `String`, defines into which file all .js Files should be concatenated.
+(Deprecated) Type: `String`, defines into which file all .js files should be concatenated.

 Name of JS file where result of concatenation will be saved.